italia/daf-cacher/README.md

 * Seeder

-A recurring task would go through each available public plot by pinging Metabase's API and it will enqueue a new caching job
+A recurring task would go through each available public plot by pinging DAF API and it will enqueue a new caching job

 * Worker